Gender justice is now hiring a finance & hr manager

 INTERNSHIPS & FELLOWSHIPS

-Gender Justice is committed to mentoring the next generation of advocates for gender equality.
-We offer compelling learning experiences for law students and new lawyers.
-We also welcome inquiries from interns studying public policy, gender theory, nonprofit administration, and related fields.
+Gender Justice is committed to mentoring the next generation of advocates for gender equity.
+We offer compelling learning experiences for law students, new lawyers, and paralegals.
+We also welcome inquiries from college students studying public policy, gender theory, nonprofit administration, and related fields.

 Summer positions: March 31